n7tae/mrefd/README.md

 Encrypted voice streams will pass through an *mrefd* channel, but **only** if they are configured for it.

 *mrefd* uses **DVIN**, the *Digital Voice Information Network*. **DVIN** is a distributed hash table network for publishing and retrieving connection information.
-Each M17 client on the **DVIN** that can accept inbound connections publishes its connection informating.
+Each M17 client on the **DVIN** that can accept inbound connections publishes its connection information.
 Other M17 clients wishing to connect only need to know the callsign of the destination.
 The connecting information is available in the **DVIN**.

 The dashboard for *mrefd* is available [here](https://github.com/kc1awv/gomrefdash.git).

 Only systemd-based operating systems are supported.
 Debian or Ubuntu is recommended.
 If you want to install this on a non-systemd based OS, you are on your own.
 This repository is designed so that you don't have to modify any file in the repository when you build your system.
-Any file you need to modify to properly configure your reflector will be a file you copy from you locally cloned repo.
+Any file you need to modify to properly configure your reflector will be a file you copy from your locally cloned repo.
 This makes it easier to update the source code when this repository is updated.
 Follow the instructions below to build your M17 reflector.

 ## A few words about valid callsign secondary suffixes